Help! My Puppy Hates Its Crate: What Can I Do?

 Puppies are naturally pack animals, relying on their pack for safety and survival.
 When separated from you, they can feel vulnerable and insecure, which activates their instinct to stay close to the pack.

-Situations that provoke puppy separation anxiety include:
+Common situations that can provoke puppy separation anxiety include:

 • First time being separated from litter: Puppies separated from their dam and littermates for the first time may struggle with separation anxiety.